RocketBus/clickbus-api-doc/src/v1.0/pre-order.md

 # Group Pre Order

-- The next json snippet is part of the /trip response.
+- The next json snippet is part of the `seat_type` of a `/trip` response.
 You can see an array of prices, below this json you can see the screenshots of the clickbus implementation.

       {
           "seat_type": [